-About five years ago I bought my husband a home brew kit.
+About five years ago I bought my husband a home brew kit for his birthday.
 At the time, we were living in hot and steamy Austin, TX, and beer was a fan favorite at most social events.
-Pouring a “cold one” was a no-brainer.
+Pouring a cold one was a no-brainer.

-And this project, if I’m being honest, was a lot of work.
+If I’m being honest, this project was a lot of work.
 In fact, all of the processing procedures reminded me quite a bit of home canning.
 Cleaning and disinfecting our equipment, laying out the ingredients, monitoring processing times…yep, a lot like canning indeed.
 (Although canning doesn’t involve aromas akin to boiling a pot of Grape Nut Flakes.)

 Brewing turned out to be a lot of fun.
-It always amazes me what a group of living things can accomplish when they get together.
+It always amazes me what a group of living organisms (my husband and I included) can accomplish when they get together.
 Yeast is one interesting fungus.

-While brewing beer certainly isn’t for everyone–such as those who avoid alcohol for health or religious reasons–it does require careful time and attention.
-Much like sugary baked treats, we tend to eat less of them when we have to exert a lot of effort to get them in the first place.
+While beer certainly isn’t for everyone, it does require careful time and attention.
+Much like sugary baked treats, we tend to eat less of them when it requires a lot of effort to get them in the first place.
 (Who has time to bake every day!?!)

 Now, we shall wait for the magic to happen.
 As we speak I can hear the gurgly, bubbly action happening in the next room and I’m excited to see how it turns out.